van-tran/blockchain-engineer-interview/README.md

 **Data format**

 The gene data, stored as a text file, comprises the user’s genetic information.
 Importantly, it lacks any identifiers that could link back to the individual’s real-world identity.
 Each user’s gene data is distinct, ensuring no duplication exists within the system.
 Typically, the size of this text file is around 40MB.
-To simplify this assignment, the gene text file will only contain one of the following text conte:
+To simplify this assignment, the gene text file will only contain one of the following text content:

 - "extremely high risk"
 - "high risk"